kubeslice/gateway-sidecar/README.md

 make docker-build
 ```

-### Running locally on Kind
+### Running Locally on Kind Clusters
-1. You can load the gateway-sidecar docker image into kind cluster
+1. You can load the gateway-sidecar docker image into a kind cluster.

 ```bash
 kind load docker-image my-custom-image:unique-tag --name clustername
 ```

-example:
+Example

 ```console
 kind load docker-image aveshasystems/kubeslice-gw-sidecar:1.2.1 --name kind
 ```

 2. Check the loaded image in the cluster.
-Modify node name if required.
+Modify the node name if required.

 ```console
 docker exec -it <node-name> crictl images
 ```

-example:
+Example

 ```console
 docker exec -it kind-control-plane crictl images
 ```

-### Deploy in a cluster
+### Deploy in a Cluster

 Update chart values file `yourvaluesfile.yaml` that you have previously created.
 Refer to [values.yaml](https://github.com/kubeslice/charts/blob/master/kubeslice-worker/values.yaml) to create `yourvaluesfiel.yaml` and update the gateway-sidecar image subsection to use the local image.

-From the sample ,
+From the sample,

 ```
 gateway: